Shadowdevo/WoW-Classic-Notes/README.md

-# World of Warcraft Classic Leveling Notepad
+# World of Warcraft Classic Leveling Notepad Ver.
+0.5

 **Hey there!** This is a notepad type program meant to streamline the process of leveling in World of Warcraft Classic.
 This is something that I wanted for myself but I think there might be others who would want this.